Developmental Psychology

 A lot of our learning comes from rewards and punishments.
 We like to be rewarded.
 We don’t like to be punished.
 When we associate an action with a reward, we are encouraged to do it again.

 This simple idea is where developmental psychology really began.
-John B. Watson was a behavioral and developmental psychologist that helped to develop the school of behaviorism.
+John B. Watson was a behavioral and developmental psychologist who helped develop the behaviorism school.
 Utilizing the work of psychologists like B.F.
 Skinner and Ivan Pavlov, behaviorism became one of the leading theories in psychology.
 It came from well-known experiments like Pavlov’s experiments with dogs.

-These theories concluded that children learned behaviors and lessons through a series of associations and reinforcements.
+These theories concluded that children learned behaviors and lessons through associations and reinforcements.

 Albert Bandura’s Social Learning Theory

-The last theory I’m going to mention is Bandura’s Social Learning Theory.
+The last theory I will mention is Bandura’s Social Learning Theory.
 How do children learn?
 Sometimes, they go to school.
 Or, they learn through the conditioning that we just discussed.
 Bandura’s theory says there is more than just conditioning or textbooks.
 He says that children learn about the world merely through observation and modeling.
 His Bobo Doll experiment is one of the most famous experiments in developmental psychology.
-It showed that children who observed an adult being more aggressive were more likely to display aggressive behaviors.
+It showed that children who observed an adult being more aggressive were likelier to display aggressive behaviors.
 The things that a child sees, hears, and observes, Bandura concluded, will have a significant impact on the decisions the child makes and the behaviors they display.

 Debates in Developmental Psychology

-Theories within developmental psychology address different forms of development throughout a person’s life.
+Developmental psychology theories address different development forms throughout a person’s life.
 However, these theories attempt to answer some general overarching questions about how we develop.

 These questions are often framed as debates.
 The three main debates within Developmental Psychology include: